Intellectual Freedom Committee

 The winner of this award receives the general adulation of her/his peers as well as a cash prize!

-The next SCASL awarding of the IF Award will be given in March 2023.
+*The next SCASL awarding of the Intellectual Freedom Award will be given in March 2025.

-Send nominations to the Intellectual Freedom Committee Chair: Jill Tyner, [email protected]
+Send nominations to the Intellectual Freedom Committee Chair: Cassie Owens Moore, [email protected]

 Intellectual Freedom Resources: